MadameMalady/My-Waydroid-Manager/README.md

 Ubuntu
 (**Manjaro** is a work in progress, and isn't fully implemented)

-If you encounter issues with installing, please temporarily rename your hostname to either 'ubuntu' or 'mobian' until your install is finished.
+If you encounter issues with installing, please temporarily rename your hostname to either 'debian' , 'ubuntu' , or 'mobian' until your install is finished.
 (I am working on a better way to id linux distros reliably!)

 **Please Do Not Ship**